eudoxia0/flashcards/Cards/Dante.md

 C: In the Guelph-Ghibelline controversy, the [Guelphs] supported the [Pope].

 C: In the Guelph-Ghibelline controversy, the [Ghibellines] supported the [Holy Roman Emperor].

+Q: What are the three books of the Divine Comedy?
+A: Inferno, Purgatorio, Paradiso.